zxcvbnius/slate/source/index.md

 }
 ```

-You can update a chat-room's meta info by using this command.
+You can update the meta info of a chat room by using this command.

-A chatroom's meta info can be used to hold anything application specific to the
+A chat room’s meta info can be used to hold anything application specific to the chat room.
-chatroom.
 Command things to put in it is the name of the chat-room.
-You can also
-implement chat-room notes by including the notes info in this key.
+You can also implement chat-room notes by including the notes info in this key.

 ### Socket.IO

-To update the chat-room's information, emit a "chats/meta/update" message, with
+To update the chat-room’s information, emit a “chats/meta/update” message, with the following payload.
-the following payload:

 <aside class="note"><br/>
 {<br/>